 - You are invoking your right to remain silent.

-However, contrary to what you see on TV, the police won’t necessarily read you your Miranda rights immediately after an arrest or even at all.
+Contrary to what you see on TV, the police will not necessarily read you your Miranda rights immediately after an arrest or even at all.
 You are not entitled to a Miranda warning unless and until you:

 - are in custody and